ccgd-profile/BreaKmer/README.md

 - While the program is running a log file analysis_dir/log.txt will continually be updated with information regarding the status of the analysis.

 ### Logging
-  - While the program is running a log file will (\<analysis\_directory\>) continually be updated with information regarding the status of the analysis.
+  - While the program is running a log file will (\<analysis\_directory\>/log.txt) continually be updated with information regarding the status of the analysis.

 ### Target data
-  - For each region analyzed, a directory with the name of the region, as specified in the targets bed file, is created in a 'targets' directory (/<analysis_dir/>/targets).
+  - For each region analyzed, a directory with the name of the region, as specified in the targets bed file, is created in a 'targets' directory (\<analysis\_dir\>/targets).
   - Each target directory contains 'data', 'contigs', and 'kmers' directories.
     - data - Contains the extracted reference-aligned reads from this target region as well as the kmers created from these extracted reads.
     - contigs - Contains a directory for each contig that was created, which contains the contig sequence in fasta format, and the reads used to assemble the contig in fastq format.
 The BLAT results are also stored with formatted output if a SV was called.